fareeha09/FMRadioMazeSolver/README.md

 The explorer is at the same position as the treasure or there are no legal moves.

 ## English or pseudocode description of algorithm
-    If at the treasure
+    check if at treasure:

-        return true
+        if true, return true

-    (If not at treasure)

-        take a step
+        if false, take a step

-        check if legal
+                  check if step is legal:

-            if true, take another step
+                      if true, recurse/repeat

                       if false, go back a step

     recurse/repeat

 ## Class(es), with fields and methods